shanto173/SQL_2024_Datetime/README.md

     observation: The data reflects a clear seasonal pattern in travel behavior.
 High travel counts in June, March, and May are likely driven by school holidays. favorable weather, and special events, while low counts in January, December, and April may result from financial considerations, winter conditions, and routine family commitments.

-## 2. Case study Finds which weekday has the most costly flight?
+## 2. Case study Finds which weekday has the most costly flight.

 ```SQL
 SELECT